MikeUdin/sublime-script/README.md

     ```
     Cinema 4D RXX/
         plugins/
-            remote-code-runner/
+            sublime-script/
-                remote_code_runner.pyp
+                SublimeScriptServer.pyp
                 sublime-plugin/
-                    RemoteCodeRunner/
+                    SublimeScriptSender/
                         ...
                 ...
     ```

-2. Copy (or symlink) the `RemoteCodeRunner` folder to your sublime package directory.
+2. Copy (or symlink) the `SublimeScriptSender` folder to your sublime package directory.
 You can open this directory by heading to Sublime "Preferences > Browse Packages ...".